 \section{Ageing Mechanisms in Embedded Systems}

 A failure is a non-conformance to a defined performance criterion \cite{rmr-s}.
-Dependable systems require reliability, which represents the system's probability of being failure-free for a given period of time (\ie it performs under specified limits).
+Dependable systems require reliability, which represents the probability of the system to stay failure-free for a given period of time (\ie to perform within specified limits).
 Design requirements usually specify failure rates \(\lambda(t)\), which are the probability of failing at a certain point in time.

-A component's failure rate varies during its lifespan and is typically described using the bathtub distribution (see \autoref{fig:bathtub}).
+A component failure rate varies during its lifespan and is typically described using the bathtub distribution (see \autoref{fig:bathtub}).
 The observed failures over time are the sum of three overlapping distributions, namely early failures, constant random failures, and wear-out failures, which lead to three distinct curve regions.
 The first region is the start-up, also known as burn-in, in which the failure rate decreases over time.
 Failures in this region are mostly due to manufacturing problems.
 The middle region is the useful life period, in which failures occur randomly at a constant rate.
 The last part of the distribution is the wear-out period.
 The acceleration of degradation mechanisms (\eg component ageing) causes an increasing failure rate in this region.

 Components of embedded systems suffer degradation during their lifetime.
 Ageing processes are gradual, and their results are usually only noticeable in the long term.
 Very Large-Scale Integration (VLSI) chips are subject to multiple wear-out or degradation processes that shift their parameters away from specification, eventually resulting in system failures \cite{damf-swc}.
 Ageing in chips has two sources: transistor and interconnect degradation.
-In addition, passive components such as capacitors and inductors age as well \cite{lpec-g} and cause problems in voltage regulation circuits \cite{itae-bhb}.
+In addition, passive components such as capacitors and inductors age as well \cite{lpec-g}, causing problems in voltage regulation circuits \cite{itae-bhb}.

 In this section, we describe the most relevant ageing mechanisms affecting the core components which compose devices commonly found in embedded systems.